A monetary system whose ordinary commercial operation generates continuous, non-speculative Bitcoin acquisition at spot.

 ARK Invest quantified the cost in November 2025, cutting $300,000 from its 2030 bull-case Bitcoin price target specifically because stablecoins were absorbing the emerging-market demand ARK had previously attributed to Bitcoin.[4]

 The important observation is not that the stablecoin market is large.
 It is that the underlying demand, the need for stable digital money, is entirely compatible with Bitcoin as the reserve.
-Nothing about a dollar-pegged token requires the reserve to be Treasury bills.
-A stablecoin can target the same $1.00 peg, serve the same use cases, and back every token with Bitcoin purchased at spot instead.
+Nothing about a dollar-pegged stablecoin requires the reserve to be Treasury bills.
+A stablecoin can target the same $1.00 peg, serve the same use cases, and back every dollar with Bitcoin purchased at spot instead.
 The consumer experience is identical.
 The reserve asset is fundamentally different.
 And the capital that currently strengthens the US government's balance sheet would instead strengthen Bitcoin's monetary network.

 Bitcoin's protocol does not need modification.
 The infrastructure above it has not been built.